July 9, 2024

 Spring

-• Light pruning to encourage new growth.
+• Light pruning will encourage new growth.

-• Apply a slow-release fertilizer.
+• Apply a slow release fertilizer.

 Summer